y20k/escapepod/README.md

 # Escapepod - Podcast Player for Android
 <img src="https://raw.githubusercontent.com/y20k/escapepod/master/app/src/main/res/mipmap-xxxhdpi/ic_launcher_round.png" width="192" />

-**Version 0.7.x**
+**Version 0.8.x**

 Escapepod is a simple and lightweight app for listening to podcasts.
-It's bare bone approach may not be to everyone's taste: Escapepod is an app of type BYOP ("bring your own podcast").
-It does not feature any kind of built-in search option.
-You will have to manually add podcasts.
+It's bare bone approach may not be to everyone's taste: Escapepod has no podcast discovery feature.
+It only offers a very simple search option and it opens RSS podcasts links when you tap them in a web browser.

 Escapepod is free and open source.
 It is published under the [MIT open source license](https://opensource.org/licenses/MIT).
 Want to help?
 Please check out the notes in [CONTRIBUTING.md](https://github.com/y20k/escapepod/blob/master/CONTRIBUTE.md) first.